Troubleshoot vulnerability detection

-The above steps should help answer whether the vulnerable package exists in the image or not and answer if a CVE is truly false positive.
-If you found the package and the vulnerable version in image but have questions on the report’s accuracy, you can search the vendor’s official feeds to confirm the source of the CVE report.
+The above steps should help answer whether the vulnerable package exists in the image or not, and answer if a CVE is truly a false positive.
+If you found the package and the vulnerable version in the image but have questions about the report’s accuracy, you can search the vendor’s official feeds to confirm the source of the CVE report.

 You can then directly search vendor feeds to confirm CVE’s authenticity.
 For OS packages, the relevant vendor site should be consulted.
 For specific language libraries, the site of that project should be visited.
 The National Vulnerability Database (NVD) should be used for locating CVE information that is not available on official vendor feeds.

 Vendor vulnerability data may differ between feeds and NVD analysis.
 For example, in severity, description, or affected versions.
 Prisma Cloud gives more weight to specific vendor analysis to provide accurate vulnerability data.